albert-decatur/dotfiles/dpkg.md

 ### get files
 axel # download faster. try 'axel -n 20 example.com/bigFile'. for real
-rsync # mmmm remote delta copy. try it with inotify!
+rsync # remote delta copy. try it with inotify!
 curl # do anything over any protocol (not quite but nearly)
 wget
-lftp
-# sftp # as a best pratice, use this instead of scp. it will already be installed
+lftp # great for conditional batch downloads from FTP
 rtorrent

 ### check disk use
-gt5 # seriously.  give it a try. or maybe you prefer ncdu
+gt5 # browse HTML of your disk use. great for finding big old files to delete. or maybe you prefer ncdu

 ### network
 ufw # easy firewall